houmain/keymapper/README.md

 Installation
 ------------
+The program is split into two parts:
+* `keymapperd` is the service which needs to be given the permissions to grab the keyboard devices and inject keys.
+* `keymapper` loads the configuration, informs the service about it and the active context and also executes mapped terminal commands.

+For security and efficiency reasons, the communication between the two parts is kept as minimal as possible.

 ### Linux
-On Linux the program is split into two parts:
-* `keymapperd` is the daemon which needs to be run as root or some other user who is authorized to grab the keyboard and inject keys.
-* `keymapper` loads the configuration, informs the daemon about it and the active context and also executes mapped terminal commands.
-It needs to be run as normal user within an X11 or Wayland session (currently the [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell) and [wlroots-based Wayland compositors](https://wiki.archlinux.org/title/Wayland#Compositors) are supported).
+`keymapperd` should be started as a service and `keymapper` as normal user within an X11 or Wayland session (currently the [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell) and [wlroots-based Wayland compositors](https://wiki.archlinux.org/title/Wayland#Compositors) are supported).

 **Arch Linux and derivatives:**